Billy-Dickson/blog.dickson.me.uk/README.md

 For a more detailed guide on how the site was built, check out the how-to post on the blog (still to write!)

-Site is built in jekyll on top of Minimal Mistakes.
-Using some of my own images.
+Site is built in jekyll on top of Minimal Mistakes, using some of my own images.
 If you have questions, drop me a email.

 ![Website Graphics](/assets/images/Graphic_for_Github_README_md.png)